Mairead McGuinness/European Commission.

 The European Commission intends to legislate for coverage of instant payments throughout the Single European Payments Area (SEPA).

-It’s good news for proponents of open banking payments on the European continent, as the European Commission announces its intention to legislate on instant payments to accelerate their adoption across the EU.
+It’s good news for proponents of open banking payments on the European continent, as the European Commission announces its intention to

 Speaking at the 2022 Fintech and Regulation Conference, Mairead McGuinness, European commissioner for financial stability, financial services and the Capital Markets Union, stressed the importance of regulatory frameworks in supporting the roll-out of payments innovations across Europe and their incorporation into SEPA.